alongenosar/ios-sdk/README.md

 ## Step 1: Instalation
 ### Cordova
-Cordova develelopers should do the following ___ before proceeding to the next step
+Cordova develelopers should do this preceeding step and then proceed with the reset of the instructions, **Skipping to Cocopods step below**

 1.Install SnappersSDK plugin.